fwtwoo/songfetch/README.md

 # enable similar services for other players
 ```

-**Note:** The `playerctld` daemon must be started in order to get proper updates between different players.
-To start it and set it to run on startup, run:
+To start the `playerctld` daemon and set it to run on startup, run:
 ```bash
 systemctl --user enable --now playerctld
 ```